-Practice effective oral hygiene cannot be overemphasized to take care of your teeth and to prevent bad breath.
+Practice effective oral hygiene cannot be overemphasized to take care of your teeth and prevent bad breath.
 From small we are taught to brush our teeth but it is not good enough.
 To make it effective, also brush your tongue and gums preferably twice a day with a soft-bristled brush and fluoride toothpaste to remove any food debris and more importantly, plaque.

 Do you visit your dentist at least once a year?
 I’m sure most of you don’t.
 During your annual visits, your dentist can examine and clean your teeth of plagues and can help you with the proper guidance on oral-hygiene routines like proper brushing and flossing.
-He might recommend you to quit harmful habits like smoking or adjust your diet which causes bad breath.
+He might recommend you quit harmful habits like smoking or adjust your diet which causes bad breath.

 Digestive disorders may cause a bad odour in your mouth

 As mentioned above, this chronic digestive condition, Acid Reflux or gastroesophageal reflux disease (GERD) can lead to bad breath.
 Contents from the stomach along with its acid are pushed up into the oesophagus and lower throat, causing oesophagus damage, heartburn and bad breath.
-Eating too many sugary foods can elevate the growth of gut bacteria which causes digestive disorder and bad breath.
+Eating too many sugary foods can elevate the growth of gut bacteria which causes digestive disorders and bad breath.
 This happens when candida and yeast are feeding on the ingested sugars in the gut.
-Doctors suggest that eating fibre and probiotics to prevent overgrowth and to cleanse your digestive system regularly.
+Doctors suggest eating fibre and probiotics to prevent overgrowth and to cleanse your digestive system regularly.

 If bad breath is worrying you, consult a doctor or dentist about your concerns.
 He can refer you to a specialist or a gastroenterologist to combat bad breath or assist you in maintaining an oral-hygiene lifestyle.
-After the doctor and dentist assessment of your dental and digestive health, you might consider changing or adjusting your diet.
+After the doctor and dentist’s assessment of your dental and digestive health, you might consider changing or adjusting your diet.
 Acidic food and drinks can irritate a sensitive digestive system and cause more oral problems.

 Gum disease is a common cause of bad breath